Pterodactyl vs EnderDash for Minecraft server management

 If you want the control plane on your hardware, Pterodactyl is a very reasonable answer.

 If you want to keep your infrastructure but stop running extra panel infrastructure around it, that is the problem EnderDash is trying to solve.
+That can include a Pterodactyl-backed server where Pterodactyl stays in charge of the server runtime and EnderDash handles the operational layer above it.

 Where EnderDash fits next